Central $L$-values of newforms and local polynomials: Preliminaries

-and satisfy a certain functional equation which continues $L(s,\chi)$ meromorphically to the whole $s$-plane.
+They satisfy a certain functional equation which continues $L(s,\chi)$ meromorphically to the whole $s$-plane.
 (If $\chi$ is principal then $L(s,\chi)$ has a simple pole at $s=1$.)
 We reserve the notation $L_N(s,\chi)$ for the incomplete $L$-function